 If you’re looking for the best possible image quality, you should look at digital IP cameras.
 But if you’re stuck with an analog system, then the best TVL rating will depend on the rest of your system.

 For example, if you’re using an analog DVR with a maximum resolution of 480 TVL, a 600 TVL will be of little use.
 You will be better off with a 480 TVL camera because that’s the maximum resolution that your DVR can handle.

 As discussed in this guide, TV lines (TVL) measure the resolution of an analog CCTV camera.
 The higher the TVL rating, the better the image quality for surveillance purposes.
-However, TVL is a metric used for older technology and simply cannot deliver results on par with digital camera technology.
+However, as video surveillance technology has evolved, TVL is a metric used for older technology and simply cannot deliver results on par with digital camera technology.